Unfortunately there is no

 H. Our 12-Volt "Ice Water" Models cool so efficiently

 kilograms) of block or cubed ice per hour.
-Most "Ice &
+Many "Ice &

 Water" stores freeze their own blocks of ice and are smaller